MEPP-team/PCQM/README.md

 ```

-Input files can be binaries or text format in the .ply format with the following header format
+Input files can be binaries or plain text in the .ply format with the following header structure :

 ```
 ply